The Misenchanted Guestbook

 Hello, and welcome to the first Misenchanted Guestbook Archive!

 Because it's an archive and you can't add anything, I've reversed the sequence -- the oldest messages are at the top, and you can just read down.
-Nothing else here will be changed.
-I've also restored more or less the original color scheme and the first hostess graphic.
+Nothing else of the content will be changed.
+I've more or less restored the original color scheme and the first hostess graphic, but reformatted the page to keep the line lengths under control and make it a little more mobile-friendly.

 -- Lawrence Watt-Evans